josejhkim/tp/docs/UserGuide.md

 - Adds a table with the provided `TABLEID` and `CAPACITY`.
 - The parameter `TABLEID` denotes the unique integer identifier for the table.
-Ensure that it is unique by using the `getTablesCommand`, to view the other tables
+Ensure that it is unique by using the `getTablesCommand`, to view the other tables.
 - The parameter `CAPACITY` represents the seating capacity of the table.
 - Both parameters are required to correctly add the table to the wedding plan.
-- The maximum seating capacity is 100 people for each table
+- The maximum seating capacity is 100 people for each table.

 **Examples:**
 - Running `addTable tid/12 c/8` will add a table with the ID `12` and a seating capacity for 8 guests.